HoussemGuirat/chat_with_mistral/README.md

 After setting up the environment and installing dependencies, you can start working with the **Mistral 7B-instruct** model and the integrated RAG system.

 ---
 For any issues or feature requests, please refer to the project's GitHub Issues page.
 ```

-This is all contained within a single block of text, which you can copy directly into a `README.md` file in your repository.